Screech owl

-Screech owls are typical owls (Strigidae) belonging to the genus Megascops with 23 living species.
-For most of the 20th century, this genus was merged with the Old World scops owls in Otus, but nowadays it is again considered separately based on a range of behavioral, biogeographical, morphological, and DNA sequence data.
+Screech owls are typical owls (Strigidae) belonging to the genus Megascops with 22 living species.
+For most of the 20th century, screech owls were considered part of the genus Otus along with the Old World scops owls but were reassigned to Megascops in the 2000s based on a range of behavioral, biogeographical, morphological, and DNA sequence data.

 Screech owls are restricted to the Americas.
-Some species formerly placed with them are nowadays considered more distinct (see below for details).
+Some species formerly placed with them are now considered more distinct (see below for details).

 Description

 Similar to other owls, the screech owl females are larger than the males of their species.
 They have a compact size and shape.
 They are small and agile, and about 7 to 10 inches tall and have a wingspan around 18 to 24 inches.
 They have prominent, wide-set feather tufts with bright yellow/green eyes.
 They have different brownish hues with whitish, patterned underside.
 This coloration helps them get camouflage against the tree bark.